athegaul/seqr/infrastructure/ansible/README.md

 ```

 ## Running ansible playbook
 **Note:** Make sure you generate ssh key on server for deployment with the name ansible and copy/paste generate public key to your github account.
+Also for POSTGRES_PASSWORD environment variable in vars you will need to set password.

 Run ansible playbooks with the following order
 ```